bryndav/photosorter/README.md

 # Photosorter.py

 # Short intro
 This is my first GitProject, mostly for learning the ropes.
-The idé is to create a python script that will sort photos into sub-directorys.
+The idea is to create a python script that will sort photos into sub-directorys.

-# program idé
+# Program idea

 I want to be able to upload images from my cellphone into a folder called my photos.
 In this folder there should be a python script that access each photos header (through som standard lib hopefully) to find out the date the photo was taken.
 From there it will first check if there is a subfolder for the month the photo was taken (done through the OS.path checkdir? function) if so move the photo there, otherwise create a folder called ex.
 "2016-05" and then move the photo.